-To test the aforementioned hypotheses in a sharing economy setting, I obtain Airbnb data from Inside Airbnb, a non-profit organization that has been scraping data from Airbnb's website since early 2015.
-The inside Airbnb data has been used for numerous academic studies but on a much smaller scale (Cheung and Yiu, 2022; Gyódi, 2022; Lima, 2019; Luca et al., 2024).
-I use all Airbnb listings, reviews, and calendar information across the U.S. from May 2015 to April 2023.
-The data is scraped roughly at a monthly interval, with the caveat that scrapes are missing in a few particular months.
+To test the aforementioned hypotheses, I obtain Airbnb data from Inside Airbnb, a nonprofit organization that has been scraping data from Airbnb's website since early 2015.
+The inside Airbnb data has been used for numerous academic studies, so far on a small scale (Cheung and Yiu, 2022; Gyódi, 2022; Lima, 2019; Luca et al., 2024).
+I use all Airbnb listings, reviews, and calendar information across the United States from May 2015 to April 2023.
+The data is scraped at roughly monthly intervals, with the caveat that some scrapes are missing in a few particular months.
 The basic data structure is thus a listing-scraped date panel.

-Given the approximate monthly frequency of the data, I use a 30-day price and 30-day bookings as the main outcome variables for panel data analyses.
-To construct such measures, I take advantage of the calendar feature that shows the number of days a listing is available 30 days into the future and the listing prices for these available days.
-I then calculate the weighted average price for these days for the price measure and the days a listing is unavailable for the booking measure.
-I also calculate the interval between the time when a new listing first appears in the data and the time the listing no longer appears in the data to measure the "time until exit" for survival analyses.
+Given the approximate monthly frequency of the data, I use 30-day prices and 30day bookings as the main outcome variables for my panel data analyses.
+To construct such measures, I take advantage of the calendar feature, which shows the number of days a listing is available 30 days into the future and the listing prices for these available days.
+I then calculate the price measure as the weighted average price for these days and the booking measure as the days a listing is unavailable.
+To measure the "time until exit," I calculate the interval between the time when a new listing first appears in the data and the time when the listing no longer appears in the data.

-In addition to these measures, I observe the listing information for any particular Airbnb listing, including room types, bed types, number of bedrooms, amenities, listing recency and descriptions, location down to latitude and longitude, Instant Book feature, and other miscellaneous information.
-I can also see the host information for the listing, including names (mostly first names), Superhost status, host tenures, multiple listings, location, descriptions, response time, and so on.
-Lastly, I have essential review information, such as numerical ratings and textual reviews for all listings and the reviewer names (mostly first names) and profiles.
+In addition, I observe the listing information for any particular Airbnb listing, including room types, bed types, number of bedrooms, amenities, listing recency and descriptions, location (down to latitude and longitude), the Instant Book feature, and other miscellaneous information.
+I can also see host-related information for the listing, including names (mostly first names), Superhost status, host tenures, whether they have multiple listings, location, descriptions, and response time.
+Lastly, I have essential review information: numerical ratings and textual reviews for all listings and the reviewer names (mostly first names) and profiles.

-To identify the demographics of Airbnb hosts and reviewers, I first infer through first names as it is shown that the top 1,000 first names capture the majority of the U.S. population (Tzioumis, 2018).
-I use R's predictrace package, which is shown to be the best-performing algorithm among recent developments in name-based demographic inference (Lockhart et al., 2023).
+To identify the demographics of Airbnb hosts and reviewers, I first infer through first names-the top 1,000 first names capture the majority of the U.S. population (Tzioumis, 2018).
+I use the (programming language) R's predictrace package, which is shown to be the best-performing algorithm among recent developments in name-based demographic inference (Lockhart et al., 2023).
 I then asked a research assistant to verify the accuracy of the prediction by looking at randomly sampled host profiles, which include host pictures, names, known languages, self-introductions, and location information.
-The match rate between algorithmic prediction and human verification is overall accurate for race and gender, confirming the validity of this name-based inference approach 3.
+Overall, the match rate between algorithmic prediction and manual verification is accurate for race and gender, confirming the validity of this name-based inference approach.

 Table 1 reports the summary statistics broken down by race for all listing-month pairs.
-Table 2 reports the summary statistics broken down by race in the final month when an Airbnb listing last appears in the data.
-Overall, racial minority hosts from all groups have lower listing prices and fewer bookings and operate on Airbnb for shorter time spans relative to White hosts.
+Table 2 reports the summary statistics broken down by race in the final month that an Airbnb listing appears in the data.
+Overall, racial-minority hosts from all groups have lower listing prices and fewer bookings and operate on Airbnb for less time relative to White hosts.
 They also differ in some observable attributes in listing and host features, which reflects some potential quality differences of the offerings.